ShalomSTEM/TaribelangProject/README.md

 - Graphics - The creation of the visuals for the project, including but not limited to: pixel art, animations, and visual effects.
 [Graphics repository](https://github.com/ShalomSTEM/graphics/)

-- Software Engineering - Programming the project using Python and Pygame/GameFrame API
+- Software Engineering - Programming the project using Python and Pygame and the GameFrame API

 ## Contributors
  - [@samh06](https://github.com/samh06) <br>